Solana RPC Node Setup & Best Practices: A Complete Guide with NoLimitNodes

 What is a Solana RPC Node?

-An RPC (Remote Procedure Call) node in the Solana blockchain allows users to read blockchain data, submit transactions, and interact with smart contracts.
-It's essentially the interface between your application and the Solana network.
+An RPC (Remote Procedure Call) node lets you read blockchain data, submit transactions, and interact with smart contracts on Solana.
+It's the interface between your application and the network: your code sends JSON-RPC requests, the node answers with chain state.

 How to Use a Solana RPC Node